CERT-Polska/mwdb-core/docs/rich-attributes-guide.rst

 jsonify
 ^^^^^^^

-Simply passes object to ``JSON.stringify`` and produces JSON representation of an object.
-This transformer is useful especially for debugging your templates if you're not sure what keys are available in current view.
+Simply passes an object to ``JSON.stringify`` and produces JSON representation of an object.
+This transformer is useful especially for debugging your templates if you're not sure what keys are available in the current view.

 Renderers
 ~~~~~~~~~